 More PUBG guides

-- 3. Keybinds - PUBG: Best keybinds, hotkeys and keyboard layout
+- Best Keybinds - Ensure you use the optimal keybinds and keyboard layout - PUBG: Best keybinds, hotkeys and keyboard layout

 - Peek Left - [Q] (Default)

 - Peek Right - [E] (Default)

 Both [Q] and [E] seem really intuitive for leaning, so we've kept it all on default here too.